jmccartie/takemeonadventures/_posts/2016-03-01-2016-full-timers-survey.markdown

   }
 </style>

-We also witnessed a few interesting events last month: from people stressed about repairing their RV's, to couples worried about their debt, to other couples with seemingly no financial troubles whatsoever.Despite similar lifestyles, everyone was in a different spot financially.
+We also witnessed a few interesting events last month: from people stressed about repairing their RV's, to couples worried about their debt, to other couples with seemingly no financial troubles whatsoever.
+Despite similar lifestyles, everyone was in a different spot financially.
 I began to wonder what other full-timers spent each month.
 We're a family of 5 with 3 kids under 7.
 When the kids were little, we spent about $500/month on groceries.
 But this past month, we spent $850.
 Is that a lot?
 I don't know.
 (I just peeked in my fridge and I wouldn't describe its contents as "extravagent")

 And since talking about finances is "taboo", I created an annonymous survey for full-timers.
 We had 51 respondents to the survey.